AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

 ![result for 'find alex david'](images/findAlexDavidResult.png)
 ---
-### Deleting a patient : `delete`
+### Deleting a patient: `delete`

-Deletes the specified patient from the Med Logger.
+Deletes the specified patient from the MedLogger.

 Format: `delete INDEX`

 * Deletes the patient at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd patient in the Med Logger.
+* `list` followed by `delete 2` deletes the 2nd patient in the MedLogger.
 * `find Betsy` followed by `delete 1` deletes the 1st patient in the results of the `find` command.

 ![before delete](images/delete%20command%20example%20before.png)